codeplaysoftware/computecpp-sdk/utils/cuda_to_sycl/convertor/README.md

 # The SYCL Convertor

-An `*.cu` file is a combination of Host CUDA API and device CUDA kernel.
+A `*.cu` file is a combination of Host CUDA API and device CUDA kernel.

-The SYCL convertor executes a SYCL `*.cpp` file which is converted from a CUDA `*.cu` file, by using the followign rules.
+This SYCL patterhn is able to re-use an existing CUDA kernel from a `*.cu` file into a C++ kernel, following these steps:

 1. For the device kernel, we will introduce a SYCL functor that will encapsulate all the CUDA code, enabling direct re-use of CUDA kernels without major modifications whenever using simple kernel cases.

-1. For the host code, the CUDA API is replaced with equivalent SYCL/C++ code.
+1. For the host code, the CUDA API is manually replaced with equivalent SYCL/C++ code.

 ## CUDA device kernel